UpGado/upgado.github.io/_posts/2018-08-16-simulink-model-bathtub.md

 - Define an accurate, well-behaving model for the relevant features of a bathtub. (this gets tackled in this post)
 - Use the model to test and develop a strategy to:
-	- Keep temperature of the water as close as possible to a desired value.
+	- Keep temperature of the water as close as possible to a specified desired value.
 	- Maximize water freshness.
-	- Keep water level at a desired level.
+	- Keep water level at a specified desired level.

 ** A diagram **
 I started by drawing a diagram that shows the key parts of the bathtub system, the important variables that describe their state and their behaviour, and the processes through which they interact.